teamairship/vanilla-ujs/README.md

 # Vanilla UJS

-It is implementation of Rails [jQuery UJS][jq-ujs] in pure JavaScript.
+It is implementation of Rails [jQuery UJS](jq-ujs) in pure JavaScript.
 No extra dependencies.

 ## Installation using the @airship/vanilla-ujs package